-- Single/isolated instance(s) of records and/or test results not being reviewed and signed off by the responsible person. - Single/isolated instance(s) of records and/or test results being signed off by the responsible person but there are issues with the records that have not been highlighted.
+- Single/isolated instance(s) of records and/or test results not being reviewed and signed off by a qualified person within 7 days (second signatory). - Single/isolated instance(s) of records and/or test results being signed off by a qualified person but there are issues with the records that have not been highlighted.

-- Numerous instances of records and/or test results not being reviewed and signed off by the responsible person. - Numerous instances of the records and/or test results being signed off by the responsible person but there are issues with the records that have not been highlighted.
+- Numerous instances of records and/or test results not being reviewed and signed off by a qualified person within 7 days (second signatory). - Numerous instances of the records and/or test results being signed off by a qualified person but there are issues with the records that have not been highlighted.

-- Systematic failure for records and/or test results to be reviewed and signed off. - Systematic errors on the records and/or test results that are being signed off by the responsible person.
+- Fundamental failure for records and/or test results to be reviewed and signed off by a qualified person within 7 days (second signatory). - Fundamental errors on the records and/or test results that are being signed off by a qualified person. - The verifier is not independent of the individual(s) completing the records.